Server data from the Official MCP Registry

 Customization Notes:

-Legacy Syntax (still supported): If you start with a negative filter (e.g., -ecosystem), it assumes you want to start with all tools enabled and then subtract.
+If you start with a negative filter (e.g., -ecosystem), it enables all tools first.
+It then subtracts the specified tools.

 # Enable exactly 3 tools (whitelist mode)